SharkyBytes/PrepPal-Admin/README.md

 1. Check the detailed setup instructions in [SETUP.md](./SETUP.md)
 2. Verify your Supabase configuration
 3. Make sure your environment variables are set correctly
+4. If file uploads are failing, ensure the storage buckets are created properly

 ## Integration with Flutter App